freewili/freewili_webdocs/docs/io-app/scripting-with-wasm.md

 * Install the `freewili` Python library with `pip install freewili`
 * Note: the `freewili` library requires Python 3.11 or newer.
-* Upload your script with `fwi-serial -d leds.wasm /scripts/leds.wasm`
+* Upload your script with `fwi-serial -s leds.wasm -fn /scripts/leds.wasm`

 ## Executing the Script